 From 1 January 2016, the annual SRS contribution cap will be increased to:

-Please click on the SRS FAQs to learn more of the scheme.
+Please click on the SRS FAQs to learn more about the scheme.

 If you do not already have Adobe Reader or Microsoft Word, please download the software for free here: [pdf] [word].